abhinavbharadwajr/abhinavbharadwajr.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hey there :wave: Thank for stopping by :wink: :v:
+Hey there :wave: Thanks for stopping by :wink: :v:

 I'm Abhinav, a Computer Science and Engineering Graduate from Chennai, India.